EivindSt/course-info/lab-exam.md

 The lab exam will be held in **Week 47 (November 22nd and 23rd 2018)** (Final).
 Exact day and time will be provided in a separate schedule.

-1. Examination is individual and covers only lab 6.
+1. Examination is individual (only demo part is combined) and covers only lab 6.

 2. It is meant to be a demo session, where you show that your joint lab is working, and you will be asked to run different parts of the program(s) that